sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

 ---
-title: Fetch your numbers
+title: Working with your numbers
 excerpt: ''
 hidden: false
 ---

 ## List Numbers

-Lists all numbers for a project.
+Lists all your numbers.

 ```shell
 curl --request GET \